Regenerative Aesthetics 101

 What are non-surgical butt injections?

-Non-surgical butt injections involve injectables that are used to add volume to the back-side, build collagen, and help with skin elasticity and cellulite.
+Non-surgical butt injections involve injectables that are used to add subtle volume to the back-side, build collagen, and help overall skin integrity/elasticity and smooth cellulite.
 There are many different types of injectables providers may use, but at Elite Medical and Aesthetics our NP injectors typically use the following:

 1. Sculptra, which is a type of injectable that is made of Poly-L Lactic Acid (the same material as sutures) that works to stimulate the body’s natural collagen production after a series of treatments (ranging from 3-6 depending on the area).
 Sculptra provides natural results that last up to 2-3 years in most clients.